UmangX/crawler/README.md

 **Steps**
 run the run.py  file and in the directory on the command line it will create a history.txt  with all the file present in the passed on directory and that pipelines into test2.py which will return occurences of term provided

+**todo**
+create storage or display the highest number of occurances